PradeepVerma-55/react-app/README.md

 - **Asset Handling**: Automatically bundles CSS, images, fonts, and other assets.
 - **Production Ready**: Creates optimized, minified bundles for deployment with a single command.

+# state variable to hold the list of restaurants
+# it can be implemented using useState hook
+# its normal javaScript function
+# two very important hooks in react
+# useState and useEffect